UW-Hydro/bmorph/docs/example_workflow_explained.rst

 ``bmorph`` Example Workflow
 ===========================

-How to setup data for and bias correct it through **bmorph**.
+This page describes how to setup data for and bias correct it through ``bmorph``.
 If you want to save time in copying over the code discussed in this file you can copy the Jupyterlab Notebook ``run_bmorph_template.ipynb``.

 Import Packages and Load Data
 -----------------------------
-We will be using xarray and pandas in this example notebook in addition to numpy, (which you could import directly intsead of using magic).
+We will be using numpy, xarray, and pandas in this example notebook.
+Note numpy can imported directly intsead of using magic if desired.

 .. code:: ipython3